mnikander/lab/0005-three-address-code/readme.md

 frame.register[target(line)] = { tag: 'Value', value: valueOf(left(line)) + valueOf(right(line)) };  // tuples with more helper functions
 ```
 During the writing of the tuple example, several mistakes/typos were made.
-That illustrated just how error-prone the index-based approach is, so the 1st, 3rd, or 4th option are much better choices.
+That alone illustrates just how error-prone the index-based approach is, so the 1st, 3rd, or 4th option are much better choices.

 Hybrid options are also possible, but they are quite verbose to use, and may have an incosistent style, so it's better to commit to one or the other.
 ```typescript